dynamsoft-docs/license-server-docs/common/handshakeCodes.md

 > NOTE
 >
-> Although default Handshake Codes are generated on a per order basis, the Handshake Code itself has nothing to do with the order.
-Instead, it is only related to the License Items configured for it, and these items can be from any order.
+> Although default Handshake Codes are generated on a per purchase order basis, the Handshake Code itself has nothing to do with the purchase order.
+Instead, it is only related to the License Items configured to it, and these items can be from any order.

 ## Change License Usage Order

-If multiple License Items are configured for one Handshake Code, the question of which License Item is used first will arise.
-Dynamsoft License Tracking Service has a different order for these License Items which follows these rules
+If multiple License Items are configured to one Handshake Code, the question of which License Item is used first will arise.
+Dynamsoft License Tracking Service has a default order which follows these rules

 * The one with the closest expiration date is consumed first
 * The one containing the most specific permit gets consumed first